Goldman, dominant defence help Bears stun Rams - TSN.ca

 The Rams' only other loss was at New Orleans.
 But against the Monsters of the Midway, they managed just 214 yards.

-"Tonight was a humbling experience for me as a head coach," Los Angeles' Sean McVay said.
+"Really, consistently over and over I continue to put our players in bad spots," Los Angeles coach Sean McVay said.
+"Certainly a humbling night, but it's one you get a chance to look at yourself critically, find a way to get better and move forward accordingly and that's exactly what we're going to do and that's all I know how to do.
+And I have to be better for our football team.
+This loss is on me.
+I didn't do a nearly good enough job for us today.
+I trust we will respond the right way."

-The NFC North-leading Bears (9-4) bounced back from a wild overtime loss at the New York Giants and won for the sixth time in seven games.
+The Bears (9-4) bounced back from a wild overtime loss at the New York Giants and won for the sixth time in seven games.

+Khalil Mack and Akiem Hicks had sacks.
+Roquan Smith, Prince Amukamara, Eddie Jackson and Kyle Fuller had interceptions, helping Chicago come away with the win despite a shaky effort from Trubisky.

+"All 11 guys collectively going against the offence, it was going to be a big challenge for us," Mack said.
+"We stepped up to the challenge."

 Goldman broke a 6-6 tie in the opening minute of the third quarter when he sacked Goff for Chicago's first safety this season.